 Radiator covers are not designed to lessen the potency of your radiator but can protect you from the overheated radiators hot surfaces.
 Radiator covers also play the role of extra shelving and storage, as well as providing a tailored aesthetic to your home.
 These can be bought or created by hand, and come in a variety of breathable materials.

 Exposed radiator piping is notoriously hot.
-Whether a horizontal or a vertical column radiator, this means that when the radiator heats up too much, the pipes providing the water can burn the skin with just a quick touch.
+Whether horizontal radiators or vertical radiators, this means that when the radiator heats up too much, the pipes providing the water can burn the skin with just a quick touch.
 For extra protection, and muffling of heat, invest in radiator pipe covers and ensure the safety of those living in your apartment.
 The radiator pipe cover like the radiator cover provides both protection and an aesthetic flourish, bringing extra character to your interior.